This post may contain affiliate links. Read our disclosure policy.

 • In a medium bowl, whisk together flour, baking soda, salt and pumpkin pie spice and set aside.

-• Using a stand or electric mixer in a separate bowl, beat the butter and sugar on high speed until light and creamy, at least 3 minutes.
+• Using a stand or electric mixer in a separate bowl, beat the butter and sugar on high speed until light and creamy, 2-3 full minutes.
 Do not skip this step.
-Once combined, add the pumpkin spice pudding mix, eggs, pumpkin pure and vanilla and beat on high for 2-3 additional minutes.

 • Slowly add half of the dry ingredients to the wet ingredients and turn the mixer on low to start so the flour doesn’t get everywhere.
 Turn the mixer up to high and mix until combined.
 Add the rest of the dry ingredients and repeat until dough is just combined.
 Add chocolate chips and stir with a rubber spatula until incorporated.